AndresF-SanchezG/AndresF-SanchezG/README.md

 ### Hello World!! 👋

-My name is Andrés Sánchez, I am from Colombia, a civil engineer since 2010.
-In 2019 I decided to do my postgraduate degree in business administration (MBA) seeking to enrich my professional profile as a civil engineer.
-This master's degree showed me unknown paths that changed the course of my life forever: Computer technology.
-From that moment I decided that what I had discovered was a new passion that I wanted to learn and what I wanted to dedicate myself to.
+My name is Andrés Sánchez, and I am from Colombia.
+I have been working as a civil engineer since 2010.
+In 2019, I made the decision to pursue a postgraduate degree in business administration (MBA) to enhance my professional profile as a civil engineer.
+This master's degree opened up new avenues for me and completely transformed the trajectory of my life.
+It introduced me to the world of computer technology, which I discovered to be a newfound passion that I am eager to explore and dedicate myself to.

 ### My Schools: